ClamAV-API-Server/clamav-api-server/README.md

 `sudo yum install clamav`

-I didn't tested this manual on other Linux distros but you may edit this file;
+I didn't test this manual on other Linux distros but you may edit this file;

 `/etc/clamav/clamd.conf`

-Then you need to put this line top of this file
+After that, you need to put this line at the beginning of this file.

 `TCPSocket 3310`